-Major Business Facility Job Tax Credit: Businesses that expand in or relocate to Virginia may qualify for an income tax credit equal to $1,000 for each new job created above a threshold number of 50 jobs.
+Major Business Facility Job Tax Credit: Businesses that expand in or relocate to Virginia may qualify for an income tax credit equal to $1,000 for each new full-time job created over a threshold number of 50 jobs.
 A company that is located in an enterprise zone or another economically distressed area is subject to a lower threshold of 25 new jobs.
-To qualify for the credit, a business must exceed the job creation threshold of 50 jobs (25 jobs in targeted areas) within a 12-month period.
 The credit is taken in equal installments over 2 years.
 Credits are non-refundable and non-transferable; however unused credits may be carried forward for up to 10 years.

-Refundable Research and Development Expenses Tax Credit: This program provides an as-of-right corporate income tax credit equal to 15% of the first $234,000 in Virginia qualified R&D expenditures incurred during a taxable year.
-If the qualified R&D was conducted in partnership with a Virginia college or university, the tax credit is increased to 20% of the first $234,000 in expenditures.
+Refundable Research and Development Expenses Tax Credit: This program provides an as-of-right corporate income tax credit equal to 15% of the first $300,000 in Virginia qualified R&D expenditures incurred during a taxable year.
+If the qualified R&D was conducted in partnership with a Virginia college or university, the tax credit is increased to 20% of the first $300,000 in expenditures.
 Effective for taxable years on or after January 1, 2016, a taxpayer may elect to calculate the credit for this program as 10% of the difference of the taxable year’s qualified research and development expenses and 50% of the average of the previous three years of expenses.
 If no research and development expenses were incurred in any one of the previous three years, the credit is equal to 5% of the qualified expenses during the relevant taxable year.
 Regardless of calculation method, the credit shall not exceed $45,000 for any year.
 The only exception is if the research is conducted in conjunction with Virginia college or university.
 In this case the credit may not exceed $60,000.
-If the amount of credit that a business is entitled to claim exceeds its Virginia tax liability, the amount that exceeds the tax liability will be refunded to the company.
+If the amount of credit that a business is entitled to claim exceeds its Virginia tax liability, the excess amount may be refunded to the company.

-Enterprise Zone Job Creation Grants: Qualified businesses that locate or expand in one of 57 Enterprise Zones may receive a cash grant if certain wage levels are met.
+Enterprise Zone Job Creation Grant: Qualified businesses that locate or expand in one of 46 Enterprise Zones may receive a cash grant if certain wage levels are met.
 An annual grant of up to $800 per job may be provided for up to 5 years.

 Enterprise Zone Real Property Investment Grant: Businesses that make a qualified investment in an enterprise zone facility are eligible for a cash grant based on the excess above the minimum required investment threshold (the threshold is $100,000 for rehabilitation or expansion projects and $500,000 for new construction projects).

-Virginia Investment Partnership Grant (VIP): This performance-based grant is designed to encourage continued capital investment by manufacturers that have had business operations in Virginia for at least 3 years.
-To qualify, a company must invest at least $25 million while at least maintaining stable employment levels.
-The grant is disbursed 5 equal installments over 5 years; installments begin two or three years after investment and job creation are achieved, depending on locality.
+Virginia Investment Partnership Grant (VIP): This discretionary performance-based incentive is designed to encourage continued capital investment by manufacturers that have business operations in Virginia for at least 3 years.
+To qualify, a company must invest at least $25 million and maintain existing employment levels.
+The grant is disbursed in 5 equal installments over 5 years; installments begin two or three years after investment and job creation are achieved, depending on locality.

-Major Eligible Employer Grant (MEE): This discretionary performance incentive grant, designed to encourage significant capital investment and job creation, is available for companies that make a capital investment of at least $100 million and create at least 1,000 new jobs (a minimum of 400 jobs if the average pay is at least twice the area’s prevailing average wage) may receive a discretionary grant.
+Major Eligible Employer Grant (MEE): Businesses that make a minimum capital investment of $100 million and create at least 1,000 new jobs (or 400 jobs if the average pay is at least twice the area’s prevailing average wage) may receive a discretionary grant.
 The grant is disbursed in 5 to 7 equal annual installments; installments begin three years after investment and job creation are achieved, depending on locality.

 Virginia Economic Development Incentive Grant (VEDIG): This discretionary grant is available to businesses that meet one of the following criteria:

-Worker Retraining Tax Credit: Businesses are eligible to receive an income tax credit equal to 30% of employer expenditures made for worker retraining.
-If courses are given at a private institution, the credit is equal to the cost per qualified employee, up to $200 annually, or $300 annually if the retraining is in a science, technology, engineering and math (STEM) or science, technology, engineering, arts, and mathematics (STEAM) discipline.
+Worker Retraining Tax Credit: Eligible businesses may receive an income tax credit equal to 30% of expenditures associated with worker retraining.
+If courses are given at a private institution, the credit is equal to the cost per qualified employee, up to $200 annually, or $300 annually if the retraining is in a STEM OR STEAM field.

 Sales & Use Tax Exemptions: All machinery, replacement parts, and materials used directly in the manufacturing process are exempt from sales tax.
 Other items exempt from sales tax include purchases used directly and exclusively in research and development; semiconductor clean rooms and related equipment; and computer equipment associated with data centers.